jimzord12/SocialForum-WP-Frontend-Deploy/README.md

 <br />
 <br />

 8. After that go to the MetaMask's home page.
-If it does not happen automatically, click the MetaMask Logo, lcoated at the top-left corner.
+If it does not happen automatically, click the MetaMask Logo, located at the top-left corner.
 Then click once more the Networks' oval button, which is next to your Account's Icon.
    <br />

 <img src="github-readme-imgs/Metamask_Config/sf-metamask-8.png" alt="Framer Motion" width="100%" height="100%" /> &nbsp;&nbsp;